Washingtonians navigate new normal: razor-tipped wire fences and armed soldiers

 Since arriving in D.C., Sgt.
 Travin Moore, an artillery crewman in the Kansas National Guard, has toured the Capitol building, stood underneath the Washington Monument and swung by Target for the essentials — workout sweats and a pair of headphones — when he has not been stationed outside the Library of Congress with an M4 rifle strapped across his chest.
 Thomas Warth, a lieutenant colonel also with the Kansas National Guard, sat outside Le Bon Café on Second Street SE Wednesday afternoon with a cup of coffee and a club sandwich.

-“They’ve been great neighbors and we are just incredibly appreciative of them,” said Patrick Savoy, a 34-year-old government consultant who lives on Capitol Hill.
+“They’ve been great neighbors, and we are just incredibly appreciative of them,” said Patrick Savoy, a 34-year-old government consultant who lives on Capitol Hill.

 Savoy, like many who live on his block, said he was relieved when thousands of troops descended on his neighborhood in advance of Biden’s inauguration.
 He had run through clusters of police cars and blaring sirens on Jan.
 6 to pick up his 1-year-old son, Noah, from day care three miles from the U.S. Capitol.
 The armed guards made him feel protected.

-Over the last three weeks, Savoy has made a point to express his gratitude to the soldiers and police by bringing them bags of chips and drinks during his daily walks.
+Over the past three weeks, Savoy has made a point to express his gratitude to the soldiers and police by bringing them bags of chips and drinks during his daily walks.
 On Monday night, Noah bounded toward officers at New Jersey and D streets clutching a blue Powerade bottle that rivaled him in height.
 He twisted his hand through a gap in the fence and waved at the officers, who crouched down and smiled.

 “Thank you bud.
 We appreciate you,” said a Capitol Police officer, taking the drink.
 She handed Noah a Capitol Police sticker to add to his jacket, which was already adorned with patches and pins from National Guard members and U.S. Capitol Police officers.